-32.1 Policy All Parishes and Schools are prohibited from hiring legal counsel without prior authorization from the Diocesan CFO.
-All litigation or potential litigation matters must be referred to the Diocesan CFO.

-32.2.
-Policy If a diocesan employee is summoned by a court of law or subpoenaed or noticed to attend a deposition regarding any Diocesan, Parish, or School matter they should first contact the Diocesan CFO or the Vicar General.
+- 32.1 Policy All Parishes and Schools are prohibited from hiring legal counsel without prior authorization from the Diocesan CFO.
+All litigation or potential litigation matters must be referred to the Diocesan CFO. - 32.2.
+Policy If a diocesan employee is summoned by a court of law or subpoenaed or noticed to attend a deposition regarding any Diocesan, Parish, or School matter they should first contact the Diocesan CFO or the Vicar General. - 32.3.
+Policy Diocesan employees are not permitted to talk to private investigators concerning any Diocesan, Parish, or School matters whether actual or potential litigation, unless directed by diocesan leadership to do so.